Tuesday, 02 Dec 2008 04:30 AM

 As part of my research for a new book, I am currently interviewing CEOs of a variety of organizations.
 Recently, the president of a major technology company told me she was perturbed to note people who sat beside each other, separated only by a room divider, communicating with each other by e-mail instead of in person.

 Happy to find a senior executive who shared my concern over these trends, I asked her why that worried her.
-She had two reasons.
+She had 2 reasons.

 First, while e-mail can be a quick and efficient way of transferring information, it does not convincingly convey a person's tone or feelings.
 Simply stating facts in the often terse e-mail style can lead to misunderstanding and ill feelings.
 Second, using e-mail instead of walking around a corner for a quick personal conversation is a step down a slippery slope to the point where we can avoid any interpersonal relationships on the job at all—a somewhat Orwellian prospect.